-According to the American Association of School Librarians (a division of the American Library Association) and the new National School Library Standards, the School Librarian is tasked with teaching students the responsible use of social media, evident by these 5 references:
+According to the American Association of School Librarians (a division of the American Library Association) and National School Library Standards, the School Librarian is tasked with teaching students the responsible use of social media, evident by these 5 references:

 - III.B.
 School Librarians demonstrate the importance of personal, social, and intellectual networks by modeling the use of a variety of communication tools and resources.